MicrosoftDocs/Viva/Viva/learning/workday-integration.md

     - For Ending Prompt, add value EndDate in fields Label for Prompt and Label for Prompt XML Alias
 1. Go to **Advanced.** Uncheck the field **Optimized for Performance**.
 1. Save the field.
 Select **OK**.
-1. Share the report with Integrated System User and respective security group, which you created while enabling content sync.
+1. Share the report with Integrated System User (ISU) and respective security group, which you created while enabling content sync.
+Go to the **Share** section in the report, select “Share with specific authorized groups and users” and add group name and user name in Authorized Groups and Authorized users field.
-1. Within the next 24 hours LRS sync calls the report API and accordingly data reflect in Viva Learning, provided Admin has enabled LRS on Admin portal.
-Refer to this document for configuration steps on Admin portal.
+1. Within the next 24 hours, the LRS sync calls the report API and accordingly reflects the data in Viva Learning.
+This depends on whether the admin has enabled LRS on Admin portal.
+Refer to this document for configuration steps on the Admin portal.

 > [!NOTE]
 > Lessons are not supported in self-enrollment completion status.